 Michael received his PhD from the University of Karlsruhe (now known as KIT) in 1991.
 In 1994 he joined the IBM Zurich Research Lab in Rüschlikon, Switzerland, where he was responsible for the research activities in the areas of IT security and privacy.
 He was one of the initiators of the Zurich Information Security&Privacy Center (ZISC) at the ETH Zurich.
 In 2006 he moved to IBM in New York.
 Until 2010 he was an IBM Distinguished Engineer and the Chief Technology Officer for Security, responsible for the technical security strategy and architecture of the IBM Corporation.
 In 2010 he left IBM and came to TU Darmstadt.

-Michael Waidner regularly participates in scientific and technical advisory boards, program committees and conferences.
-In 2000 and 2002 he co-/chaired the European Symposium on Research in Computer Security (ESORICS) and in 2004 and 2005 the IEEE Symposium on Security and Privacy (“Oakland”).
+Michael regularly participates in scientific and technical advisory boards, program committees and conferences.
+In 2000 and 2002 he co-/chaired the European Symposium on Research in Computer Security (ESORICS) and in 2004 and 2005 the IEEE Symposium on Security and Privacy.
 He is a member of the ESORICS Steering Committee, and co-initiator of the ACM Workshop on Formal Methods in Security Engineering.

-Michael Waidner authored more than 130 scientific publications and is inventor of more than 20 patents.
-He is an IEEE Fellow and an ACM Distinguished Scientist, and at IBM he was an elected member of the IBM Academy of Technology.
+Michael authored more than 190 scientific publications and is inventor of more than 20 patents.
+He is an IEEE Fellow and an ACM Distinguished Scientist, and a Member of the Gesellschaft für Informatik.